aaronbloomfield/ccc/hws/gradebook/index.md

 <!--

-    What to provide on the Canvas landing page:
+What to provide on the blockchain explorer links section:

-    - url to the blockchain explorer
 - the deployed course gradebook contract address
 - a note where to find the gradebook abi

+Example:

+- [HW P5: Gradebook](https://aaronbloomfield.github.io/ccc/hws/gradebook/index.html): the course-wide gradebook contract is at `0x3E48315fb23dEC9a01B4E219b162ce9177a66f54` ([link](index.php?account=0x3E48315fb23dEC9a01B4E219b162ce9177a66f54)).
+The ABI for the IGradebook interface is listed in the homework, at the bottom of the 'IGradebook interface' section

 -->